gemini-kenshi/pgreplsql/README.md

-# PG-replicate-sql
+# PGReplSQL

 This project is forked from zknill/sqledge.

-The main purpose of this version is to create a package that generate SQL from Postgres replication message.
+The main purpose of this version is to create a package that generates SQL from Postgres replication messages.

 I don't need the Postgres proxy for my work but I will leave the code unchanged for now.